 Here's where we're at now.

-If you turn off your television uh and you look out your window, you will not see an America the television the news is telling you about.
+If you turn off your television and you look out your window, you will not see an America the television the news is telling you about.

 It is a very different place.

-I've had I've been given Ernie Box Jr. gave me a hundred thousand dollars to to hand out to people.
+I've been given, Ernie Box Jr. gave me $100,000 to hand out to people.

-I have never asked question one about race, color, sex I've handed it to black women, black men, Latinos, white men, white women, all of them Americans in need.
+I've handed it to black women, black men, Latinos, white men, white women, all of them Americans in need.

 And here's the problem.